nvlang/egal/README.md

 Now, how can we make colors of different hues but equal lightness appear equally saturated?
 One way, of course, is to set the saturation to zero, but this.
-Alternatively, one can try to find the largest chromacity value that all the different hues can still deliver at the given lightness.
+Alternatively, one can try to find the largest chromaticity value that all the different hues can still deliver at the given lightness.
 That's precisely what _égal_ (IPA /e.ɡal/ — from French, meaning "equal" or "indifferent") does.
-It maps the absolute scale of chromacity embedded in OkLCh into a scale that is relative to the aforementioned maximal chromacity.
+It maps the absolute scale of chromaticity embedded in OkLCh into a scale that is relative to the aforementioned maximal chromaticity.

 <br>